inductjs/core/README.md

 # Induct

 Induct provides abstractions over ExpressJS in order to quickly create REST APIs from an SQL Database for prototyping purposes.
+Usage with typescript is fully supported and encouraged!

-Induct uses [Knex](https://knexjs.org/) to query databases, and therefore only supports databases supported by Knex.
+Induct uses [Knex](https://knexjs.org/) to query databases, and therefore will only support databases supported by Knex.

 ## Getting Started